tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `GameLevelPlaylist` (default "random-vanilla"): Controls which level playlist to choose from once the game has started.
 * `GameForceSameLevel`: Forces the game to only play on the same level, which is useful for testing new levels.
 Set to the name of the level to enable (for example, "vanilla" "default_random").
 * `CustomLevelPlaylist`: Creates a level playlist with levels of your choosing.
 In groups of 3, supply the level's type, name, and weight.
 Overrides `GameLevelPlaylist` if set.
+* `ReportCurrentLevel` (default 1): Prints the level being played when a new game is started.
 * `LimitBullets` (default 1): Controls whether to limit the number of bullets on screen.
 Look, your computer has a limit at some point.
 * `MaxBullets` (default 8192): Controls the maximum number of bullets, assuming `LimitBullets` is true.
 * `FewerExtraShootingBullets` (default 0): Controls whether something like Triple + Fire shoots 7 or 12 bullets.
 Keeping this setting off is a significant change (and performance hit), so that's why this is an option instead of always doing more bullets.
 Remember, Shotgun + Blast goes from 4+16 to 5×16 bullets; that's a lot!
 * `ShootingCooldown` (default 100): Controls the tanks' shooting cooldown.
-Set to 0 for superfast shooting.
+Set to 0 for superfast shooting (very fun!).
 * `PowerupDurationBaseTime` (default 500): Controls the base time of powerups.
 * `DisableTraps` (default 1): Prevents traps from activating.
 Does nothing since traps don't exist but might in the future.
 (They existed in JS Tanks.)
 * `RestrictTankTurning` (default 0): Prevent the tanks from turning while moving.
 A strange option, but maybe you like it, I won't judge.